 Sr. Jean Dolores Schmidt, BVM

 Sr. Jean was born in San Francisco in 1919 and joined the religious order of the Sisters of Charity of the Blessed Virgin Mary in 1937, Yep, you read that right.
-Sr. Jean is 96 years young!
+Sr. Jean is older than the Golden Gate Bridge!
 After teaching for many years in elementary schools, she began her role at Mundelein College teaching in the Education Department.
-In her long career at Mundelein Sr. Jean wore many hats, including Assistant Dean, Director of Coffey Hall, and Director of Academic Advising.
+During her long career at Mundelein, Sr. Jean wore many hats, including Assistant Dean, Director of Coffey Hall, and Director of Academic Advising.
 She remained on staff after Mundelein's affiliation with Loyola in 1991.

-Every day Sr. Jean gets up and works in her multiple roles on campus, her favorite no doubt being her role as a chaplain to the athletics teams.
+Every day Sr. Jean gets up and works in her multiple roles on campus, her favorite no doubt being Chaplain of the Men's Basketball team.
 In her "spare time" Sr. Jean loves connecting with students in any way she can.
-From meeting with students to support them through personal challenges, to hosting her weekly prayer group at her apartment, there is no end to the care that she provides the students of Regis Hall.
+From meeting with students to support them through personal challenges, to hosting her weekly prayer group at her apartment, there is no end to the care that she provides the students.